“A school that receives this kind of praise …we need

 Financial Aid: Access to Great Education

 A critical, long-range mission of The Grauer School is to provide increasingly equitable access to deserving students from our area.
 This not only makes ethical sense, it serves the strategic and generative vision of the school.
 Award amounts have consistently risen over the past decade and it is the Board’s intention that this trend continue.
+Currently, over 20% of our students are financial aid recipients, and growing!For more about Financial Aid, please see our Tuition & Fees page

 Our graduates are completing college at an extraordinarily high rate.
 On average, a Grauer School graduate will pay the state of California nearly $90,000 more in sales and income tax revenues over a lifetime compared to a public high school graduate.